1. Introduction

 Update/edit a Data Store using the following steps:

-- Step 1 > Click on the Edit (
+- Step 1 > Click on the Edit icon.
+The 'Basic Info' section lets you update/edit most fields.

-Step 5 > When you click on the 'Submit' button, a toast message announcing the successful submission of the Data Store appears below:
+- Step 4 > When you click on the 'Save' button, a toast message announcing the successful submission of the Data Store appears.

 2.4.
 Delete

-The delete operation can be performed in the Data Stores list view and detail view.
-After you log in to ZedControl, if you no longer require the Data Store, you could delete it using the following steps:
+The delete operation can be performed in the Data Stores list and detail views.
+After you log in to the ZEDEDA platform, if you no longer require the Data Store, you can delete it using the following steps:

-Step 1 > Click on the checkboxes of the Data Stores list on which the required operation needs to be performed.
+- Step 1 > Click on the check boxes of the Data Stores list on which the delete operation needs to be performed.

-Step 4 > Click the 'Confirm' button on the modal dialogue, which appears as below:
+- Step 4 > Click the 'Delete' button on the modal dialogue, as shown below.

-Step 5 > When you click on the 'Confirm' button, a toast message announcing the successful submission of the delete request of the Data Store appears.
+- Step 5 > When you click on the 'Delete' button, a toast message announcing the successful submission of the delete request of the Data Store appears.

 3. Azure Blob Datastore